 Generally, Cook County judges approve agreed motions to modify without requiring hearings.
 To achieve this agreement, our Schaumburg child custody attorneys often engage in some preliminary negotiations.
 For example, Father might agree to allow Mother to relocate with the children if Mother agrees to expanded weekend visitation (weekends begin on Thursday and end on Monday).

 Even the most carefully crafted visitation and child custody are not set in stone.
-For a free consultation with an experienced family law attorney in Schaumburg, contact the Law Offices of Martin A. Delaney III, Ltd.
+For a free consultation with an experienced family law attorney in Schaumburg, contact Andrea Heckman Law.